 Prosecco is not a wine grape but an appellation, right?
 What does this mean?

-Prosecco is the name of a white wine from the Veneto and Friuli-Venezia Giulia regions of northeastern Italy, and it's typically made in an appealing bubbly style.
-Even more appealing?
-Prosecco is notable for being both food-friendly and wallet-friendly.
+That's correct: Prosecco is a sparkling wine designation from the Veneto and Friuli-Venezia Giulia regions of northeastern Italy.
+It's popular for being both food-friendly and wallet-friendly.

 Some wines are called by the name of the grape they are made from (such as Chardonnay), while others are named for the region they hail from (Champagne comes from the Champagne region of France).
 Appellations are officially defined winegrowing areas; while the rules vary by country, in Europe, an appellation often requires certain grapes or winemaking techniques to be used.
 So to say “Champagne,” is to refer to both the particular area, but also to a wine that is made from a specific grape or blend in that area by a specific method.